 Proposed Options for Exception Procedure

-The WG developed two high-level options for exception procedures that are not necessarily mutually exclusive and requests feedback on these options in the public comment period.
+The WG developed two high-level options for exception procedures that are not necessarily mutually exclusive and requested feedback on these options in the public comment period.

 Option 1

 Goal: Where a potential registrant claims a legitimate interest in a second-level domain name that is reserved from registration in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration.